open-politics/SSARE/README.md

 **Spin up your own news brain!**

-*Semantic Search Engine? \
+***Semantic Search Engine?** \
-Semantic Search is process that retrieves related articles by contextual similarity of situations described in natural language.
-A retrieval technique which opens up new paradigms of information ranking and retrieval.
-It is a quite popular choice to enhance Large Language Models with a "memory" of relevant articles.
-This project hopes to combine the ammenities of a classical SQL database with a vector database*
+**Semantic Search** is a process that retrieves related articles by contextual similarity of situations described in natural language.
+A retrieval technique which opens **up new paradigms of information ranking and retrieval**.
+It is a quite popular choice ***to enhance Large Language Models with a "memory"*** of relevant articles.
+This project hopes to combine the amenities of a classical SQL database with a vector database and deliver a **useful, scalable and collectively engineered data stream** that is unprecedented.*

 ![SSARE](media/banner.jpg)